 The office in Bergen opened in 1978.
-The office currently has 51 lawyers and is the largest law firm in Bergen it has a solid foothold in banking and finance, particularly within the maritime cluster on the West Coast.
-The office is headed by partner Stein Pettersen.
+The office is the largest law firm in Bergen it has a solid foothold in banking and finance, particularly within the maritime cluster on the West Coast.
+The office is headed by partner Bjørn Frode Skaar.

 The London office was established in 1987.
-The office currently has 12 lawyers, including three English partners.
 The London office focuses on shipping and offshore-related projects, including financing and transactions.
-The office, headed by Chris Grieveson, responsible for the firm's commitment to English law and oversees our presence in Brazil.
+The office, headed by Chris Grieveson, is responsible for the firm's commitment to English law and oversees our presence in Brazil.

 Wikborg Rein’s roots in Singapore stem back to 1996, before a dedicated office was established there in 2000.
 Operations in Singapore were traditionally related to international shipping and offshore operations, but were eventually expanded to include general legal advice to Norwegian-related businesses in the area.
-The office currently consists of 10 lawyers, headed by partner Ian Teare.
+The office is headed by partner Ian Teare.

-Wikborg Rein is today well represented in Asia by offices in Kobe, Singapore and as of 2002, also in Shanghai.
+Wikborg Rein is today well represented in Asia by offices in Singapore and as of 2002, also in Shanghai.
 In addition to having a Norwegian lawyer, the Shanghai office employs local Chinese lawyers with knowledge and experience in Chinese law.
 Yafeng Sun was Wikborg Rein's first foreign lawyer employed at one of our overseas offices.
-The office has a total of 12 lawyers and is led by partner Christian James-Olsen.
+The office is led by partner Christian James-Olsen.

 The largest law firm in Norway